 Cosmetic Dentistry: How Much Does a Smile Makeover Cost?

 Now that you know more about metal braces, ceramic braces, sublingual braces, and clear braces, you’re already closer to your smile makeover.
-If you think clear aligners might be right for you, you’re in the right place.
+If you think clear aligners might be better for you, you’re in the right place.
+We offer a free assessment to help you learn more about clear aligners.

 Charity urges us to ‘be proud of our smile’ as new research reveals most of us have anxieties about our teeth.
 (2019, May 13).
 Oral Health Foundation.
 Retrieved October 29, 2021, from https://www.dentalhealth.org/news/charity-urges-us-to-be-proud-of-our-smile-as-new-research-reveals-most-of-us-have-anxieties-about-our-teeth